Recipe Cooked, Photographed and Written by Praveena

 - Curry Leaves – 5 to 6

-- Next, wash the vegetables thoroughly and cut them into cube size pieces or finger size length wise pieces.
+- Wash the vegetables thoroughly and cut them into cube size pieces or finger size length wise pieces.

 - Slit the green chillies length wise.

-- In case using dry tamarind, take the thick pulp out of the cup of tamarind which we kept aside, by sqeezing between your palm.
+- In case using dry tamarind, take the thick pulp out of the cup of tamarind which we kept aside, by squeezing between your palm.

-- In case you are using readily available tamarind pulp, just add a big lemon size quantity.
+- In case you are using readily available tamarind puree, just use as it is, as per the mentioned quantity.